One unit of credit equals four semester hours.

 NRS 524 Practicum: Advanced Clinical Role

 Focuses on critical thinking and decision making for optimal outcomes with a select population across the care continuum.
 Evidence-based practice and ethical considerations in care management are analyzed.
 Communication and collaboration issues in a clinical leadership role are explored.
-A practicum of 90 clinical hours provides the opportunity for application of and reflection on knowledge from core and select advanced competence courses.
-Prerequisite: NRS 538, NRS 521 (may be taken concurrently) or consent of the program director.
+A practicum of 90 clinical hours provides the opportunity for application of, and reflection on, knowledge from core and select advanced competence courses.
+Prerequisite: NRS 538, NRS 521 or NRS 535 (may be taken concurrently).

 NRS 532 Technology in Health Care Education and Practice

-Builds on theories and principles of teaching/learning for an advanced nursing role that have been developed in the foundational courses.
-As an advanced competence course, emphasis is on knowledge and skills for teaching, learning and communication in technology enabled environments.
+Builds on the theories and principles of teaching/learning for an advanced nursing role that have been developed in the foundational courses.
+As an advanced competence course, emphasis is on knowledge and skills for teaching, learning and communication in technology-enabled environments.
 Focus includes management of relevant data and use of information to support professional nurses and to care for patients in multiple settings.
 Ethical and legal issues related to information technology are explored from the perspective of an advanced nursing role.

 NRS 533 Curriculum Development and Evaluation for Nurse Educators

-Examines the relationship between curriculum design, course development and outcomes.
-Curriculum development, including mission, philosophy and stakeholders is explored from the perspective of the nurse educator role.
+Examines the relationship among curriculum design, course development and outcomes.
+Curriculum development, including mission, philosophy and stakeholders, is explored from the perspective of the nurse educator role.
 Systematic processes for program assessment are examined.
 Standards from external accreditation agencies and ethical and legal issues unique to education, evaluation and the profession of nursing are discussed.
-Prerequisite: NRS 532 and NRS 538 or consent of the program director.
+Prerequisites: NRS 524, NRS 532, NRS 538 and consent of the program director.

 NRS 534 Residency: Clinical Leadership in Nursing Education